predictiple/VelociraptorCompetition/README.md

 In addition to freeing us up from the annoying dependency on path specifications, this approach also allows us to target files that have had their file extension changed or removed.
 As mentioned previously, having our targeting done independent of file paths and/or file names allows us to deal with the "offline data" use case more easily.
 And as a bonus it also makes things relatively platform-independent.

 > Note:\
 More fancy filtering could be implemented but we're trying to keep it simple.
 The goal of this artifact is to identify relevant files and report back with their path.
-Subsequent artifacts could apply additional targetting logic based on things like timestamps or file content for example.
+Subsequent artifacts could apply additional targeting logic based on things like timestamps or file content for example.
 In this case we are going to do more in-depth analysis with [GENE](https://github.com/0xrawsec/gene) and [CAPA](https://github.com/fireeye/capa) and use these tools to identify a subset of files that are more significant than the rest.
 <br/><br/>

 ![](images/yara_rules.png)